AndyEstevez/Python-WebScrape-Projects/README.md

 - <a href="https://github.com/AndyEstevez/Python-WebScrape-Projects/tree/main/baseballhats"></a>
     - Used Scrapy for extracting data
     - Saved into MongoDB from pipeline, Output log to file
-    - Spider Contracts for assertions in scraping data
+    - Spider Contracts for assertions in scraping data <br>
 <img src="images/scrapy_contracts.png" height='auto' width='auto/>